 If your outdoor garden has clay soil that retains too much moisture, you may want to plant in mounds that will allow for better drainage.

-You should never use regular garden soil from the earth in your pots.
+For Containers: You should never use regular garden soil from the earth in your pots.
 It tends to pack down and become hard without more vigorous roots, ants, and earthworms to break it up.
+Use a potting mix instead.

 Prepare the soil carefully, raking and crumbling any lumps of soil.
 This will help you control the depth of planting, providing for uniform germination.